MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-table-samples.md

 - Create elastic tables using code.
 - Create, retrieve, update, upsert, and delete elastic table records.
-- Set JSON data for a column.
-- Use `$batch` to create elastic tables in bulk.
+- Use the `CreateMultiple` action to create elastic table records. <!--TODO Add link -->
+- Use the `UpdateMultiple` action to set JSON data for a column.<!--TODO Add link -->
 - Use the [ExecuteCosmosSqlQuery Function](xref:Microsoft.Dynamics.CRM.ExecuteCosmosSqlQuery) to query JSON data in columns.
+- Use the `DeleteMultiple` action to delete elastic table records <!--TODO Add link -->

 > [!div class="nextstepaction"]